sash-mt5/bybit-official-api-docs/en/websocket.md

      "timestamp_e6":1555647164875373
 }

-//the delta response includes three types(delete update insert)
+//the delta response includes three types (delete update insert)
 //delete :  delete some slots in orderbook where identified by id or price
-//update :  modify some slots's size in orderbook where identified by id or price
+//update :  modify some slots' size in orderbook where identified by id or price
 //insert :  insert new slots in orderbook where identified by id or price

 //delta type format